henkpb/micl/components/menu/README.md

 This will initialize any Menu component, including those that will be added to the DOM later on.

-### Demo
+### Live Demo
-A live example of the [Menu component](https://henkpb.github.io/micl/menu.html) is available for you to interact with.
+A live example of the [Menu component](https://henkpb.github.io/micl/menu.html) is available to interact with.

 ## Variants
 Since the Menu component is based on the **List component**, all of its list item variants and content features can be used.
 You can incorporate icons, avatars, images, multiple lines of text, and more.